 “Have a good day learn how to behave,” they said and started to escort her from the station.

 Noticing that she could not walk because her knee was bleeding and in pain, the woman decided not to comply.
 She turned back sat on a platform bench.
 “How can you ask me to walk home [in this state],” she told the security guards.

 Since the woman would not comply with the security guards’ orders, they called the police.
 They waited for two hours before the police arrived.

-“When the police came I stood up but I noticed that they weren’t interested in hearing my side of what happened,” she continued.
+“When the police came, I stood up, but I noticed they weren’t interested in hearing my side of what happened,” she continued.
 “So I just sat and started to weep.”